 A department may recommend to the dean exceptions to these policies, however, to facilitate the research or study of the faculty member.
 The department may also recommend an exception to the dean to meet teaching or other needs of the department, the school, or the University.
 Such exceptions require approval in writing by the Provost.

 This section deals with eligibility of tenured faculty.
-Eligibility of othernon-tenure-track faculty is discussed in Section XXX4-C (2) of Chapter 4.
+F Eligibility of other faculty is discussed in Section $\frac{XXX-4-C(2)(b)}{D}$ of Chapter 4.

 3-E (3) Medical Leaves